rdelgatte/haskale/README.md

 > "Ce n'est pas parce que la bière coule à flots que vous devez vous y noyer."
 [Jacques Caron - Retraité]

 Now we persist beers in a memory DB, we can refactor the handler which returns all the beers so it fetches them form the DB instead of the [src/Constants.hs file](src/Constants.hs).

-> Update `beersHandler` function so it fetches all the beers from the DB.

 You can use the following statement to retrieve all the `Beers` from the database.
 ```haskell